slowernews/wisdom-tldr/README.md

 ===
 ###On adapting

-RULE: Plans are not static.
+Plans are not static.
 Adapt or die.

 > *'The moment you rigidly follow a plan set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*